goergen95/sensorbox-docu/_drafts/Assembly.md

 ## Prepare Casing

-The casing of the SensorBox needs to be prepared to host the microcontroller as well as allowing the cables from the envrionmental sensors.
-We used the templates below to drill the
+The casing of the SensorBox needs to be prepared to safely host the microcontroller from environmental influences such as rain and UV-radiation.
+Also, the cables transmitting the signals from the environmental sensors need to reach the microcontroller without moisture entering the inside of the casing.
+Thirdly, holes to attach wheels for the cable car need to be drilled.
+We created some [templates](assets/templates.pdf) which can be used to find the correct position for drilling the holes.

-- drill holes in Box (mit schablone) for cap, sensors and rolls
-- attach cap
-- attach rolls
-- ((holder cord attachment))

 ## Insert Raspberry Pi